AndrewDiles/deezbotbois/README.md

 - Excess equipment causes flutter in scroll on Tool Tip's mouse over.
 Solution will likely involve pagenating number of displayed equipment

+- Foressing a large bug, where people can save illegal scripts by exiting the build-em end point and saving their userInfo via settings changes

 # PAST BUGS